dell-asm/dell-dell_iom/docs/README.markdown

 Example configuration `/etc/puppet/device/iom.example.com.conf:

       [iom.example.com]
-      type dell_ftos
+      type dell_iom
       url ssh://admin:password@force10.example.com/?enable=password

-### Dell Force10 Operations
+### Dell IOM Operations
-This module can be used to configure VLANs, interfaces, and port channels on Dell IOM switch.
+This module can be used to configure VLANs, interfaces, and port channels on Dell MXL switch, also can be used for configuring interfaces on Dell IOA switch.
 For example:

 node "iom.example.com" {